Many foreign inputs are overwhelmingly dominated by Made-In-China products.

 3. Clothing & Textiles

 Asia and others countries like Cambodia favor the delicate sewing from Vietnam.
+My client’s clothing business flourished with its fabric quality and design variety.

 Famous brands like H&M, Uniqlo, Gap, and The North Face also shift manufacturing plants to Vietnam.